-If you sold your principal residence in 2023 and meet the requirements for the 100 percent gain exclusion, do not report the sale on your tax return.
+If you sold your principal residence in 2024 and meet the requirements for the 100 percent gain exclusion, do not report the sale on your tax return.
 This exclusion is not identical to the federal exclusion.
 Generally, if during the five years preceding the sale of your home, you owned it for at least two years, and used it as your principal residence for at least two years, you are eligible for this exclusion.

 If you used a portion of your principal residence for business purposes during your ownership, you may have gain or loss to report on the sale.
-For more information, request the brochure Sale of Your Principal Residence (REV-625) and PA Schedule 19, Sale of a Principal Residence.
-Also see the PA Schedule D instructions beginning on Page 32.
+For more information, see the PA Schedule D instructions beginning on Page 32.